bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/dpdoYR?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/powvegw?editors=0010"></iframe>However, it misses a crucial requirement: the fact that the Clock sets up a timer and updates the UI every second should be an implementation detail of the Clock.
+<iframe src="https://codepen.io/bgoonz/pen/powvegw?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>However, it misses a crucial requirement: the fact that the Clock sets up a timer and updates the UI every second should be an implementation detail of the Clock.

 Ideally we want to write this once and have the Clock update itself: